gokberkotlu/meeting-organizer/README.md

 ## Content of Project

-- It is an fullstack Vue.js and NodeJs application that records the meeting dates and times.
+- It is a Fullstack Vue.js and NodeJs Application that records the meeting dates and times.

 - Data such as participants, meeting date information can be edited and deleted.